“White” filling placement – The procedure.

 Some studies suggest that females typically do better in color matching than males, and that the level of experience of the person in doing so is not an important factor.
 (Haddad 2009).

 - Although they could simply be removed or covered over for this step, it’s best not to wear bright colors (clothes, lipstick, jewelry, etc…) during the shade taking process.

 The preparation has penetrated the tooth’s enamel layer and the underlying dentin is exposed.

 C) Tooth preparation (drilling and trimming).

-With some cosmetic applications (closing tooth gaps, repairing minor chips), little to no trimming may be needed.
+- With some cosmetic applications (closing tooth gaps, repairing minor chips, possibly even veneering the front surface of the tooth), little to no trimming may be needed.

-At the other extreme, if a restoration is needed to repair the damaged caused by tooth decay, the amount of drilling required may be relatively extensive.
+- At the other extreme, like a restoration that’s needed to repair the damaged caused by tooth decay, the amount of drilling required may be relatively extensive.

 D) Acid etching the tooth’s surface.

 The conditioner is spread out over the tooth where the bonding will be placed.
 It’s allowed to sit for at least 15 seconds (possibly more) and then is thoroughly washed off.

 Tooth’s surface has now been prepared and is ready to receive the dental bonding.
 (If the dentist were to dry the tooth at this point, its etched enamel surface would have a frosted appearance, much like the appearance of etched glass.)